oroinc/documentation/backend/configuration/annotation/config.rst

 ``dataaudit``
 ~~~~~~~~~~~~~

 The parameter use OroDataAuditBundle to provide changelogs for your entities.
-Read more about :ref:`Data Audit <data-audit>` bundle.
+Read more about :ref:`Data Audit <entities-data-management-data-audit>` bundle.

 * **auditable** *boolean* - enables dataaudit for this entity.
 If it is not specified or set to false, you can enable audit in the UI.